 Sides:

 Position tunic so that the bottom rows line up.
-The back is longer than the front but when worn this keeps the front from creeping too high on the throat.
-Counting up from the bottom, leaving four shells unattached and sew sides together for the height of three argyle shells as pictured.
+Counting up from the bottom, leaving eight shells unattached and seam sides together for the height of four argyle shells.
 Weave in all ends.

-I hope you enjoyed learning this new crochet stitch, and working up this beautiful Shell Yeah! tunic crochet pattern!
+If the Argyle Shell is a new stitch for you, I hope you enjoyed learning it and working up this beautiful Shell Yeah tunic crochet pattern!
 I loved creating it and I can’t wait to see yours.
 Please share a photo with me by tagging @HeartHookHome on Instagram or Twitter, or in the Heart Hook Home Crochet Community on Facebook.

 More free patterns: